Lindo Bacon, PhDformerly Linda

 The benefit is far greater than merely showing kindness and respect: your world will be much richer for it.

-adapted from Radical Belonging: How to Survive and Thrive in an Unjust World (While Transforming it for the Better), by Lindo Bacon.
+adapted from Radical Belonging: How to Survive and Thrive in an Unjust World (and Transform It for the Better), by Lindo Bacon.

 © copyright Lindo Bacon 2020